HoneyEggs/EGGcellent-Macro/IMPORTANT_INFO.md

 Auto-Spin
 - The macro imeediately goes to spin for an element
 - However, it will not turn on or off Keep Level for you
-- It will keep spinning until you run out of spins, or if it encounters the selected element(s)
+- It will keep spinning until you run out of spins, if it encounters the selected element(s), or if selected, it will start grinding spins with the settings of "Grind Spins"

-Info:
+ Other Info:
 - Double click on the "EGGcellent Macro" file to open the GUI.
 - DO NOT FUCK WITH THE "Images" FOLDER OF ANY OF THE IMAGES IN IT.
 - DO NOT FUCK WITH THE "Scripts" FOLDER EITHER.